rechnerherz/docker-vsftpd/README.md

 ### Security

-Use SFTP or another security instead of FTP, if you have a choice.
-Despite its name vsFTPd cannot be "very secure", because FTP is not a secure protocol at all.
+Use SFTP or another secure protocol instead of FTP, if you have a choice.
+Despite its name, vsFTPd cannot be "very secure", because FTP is not a secure protocol to begin with.

 Note: vsftpd must run as root, unless run_as_launching_user is used, which is probably worse from a security point of view than running vsftpd as root: